Bluffton Slip & Fall Accident Attorneys

 Even a seemingly minor slip and fall accident can lead to permanent and catastrophic consequences.
 Whether you are in a commercial or residential space, owners have a legal responsibility to keep their properties safe.

 When a fall is the result of another party’s negligence, you deserve to be compensated for your injuries.
-Our Bluffton slip and fall lawyers at Horton & Goodman, LLC can help you pursue personal injury claims against negligent parties.
+Our Bluffton slip and fall lawyers at Horton & Associates, LLC can help you pursue personal injury claims against negligent parties.
 We have over 25 years of combined legal experience and have extensive knowledge of how these types of cases are adjudicated in South Carolina.

 What To Do After a Slip and Fall Incident in South Carolina